The Best Katanas of 2026: Worthy Options at Every Price Point

 Pros

-• It’s made with premium tamahagane steel
+• It’s made from traditional tamahagane steel

 • Natural hamon